 \subsubsection{Pointer}

-This type concerns pointer validity.
-For example, some APIs (\textit{e.g.,} \texttt{NonNull::new\_unchecked(ptr: *mut T) -> NonNull<T>}) require the parameter pointer to be non-null, which is represented by \texttt{!Null(p)}.
-Additionally, some unsafe APIs (\textit{e.g.,} \texttt{pointer::offset(self, count: isize) -> *mut T}) require the pointer to be non-dangling, meaning it must point to a valid memory location, either within allocated memory or the stack.
-We represent the property as \texttt{Allocated(p, T, len, A)}, which specifies that the memory space of size \texttt{sizeof(T) * len} pointed to by the pointer \texttt{p} must be allocated by the allocator \texttt{A}.
-The property \texttt{InBound(p, T, len, arange)} ensures that the memory space is not only allocated but allocated for the same object.
-Finally, the property \texttt{!Overlap(dst, src, len, arange)} ensures that the two memory spaces pointed to by \texttt{dst} and \texttt{src} do not overlap.
+This category concerns pointer validity.
+The \texttt{!Null} property asserts that a pointer must not be null, a requirement for APIs like \texttt{NonNull::new\_unchecked}.
+The \texttt{Allocated} property, required by functions such as \texttt{vec::from\_raw\_parts\_in}, ensures a pointer is not dangling and points to a valid memory region of a specified size and it must be allocated by the specific allocator \texttt{A}.
+The property \texttt{InBound} ensures that the memory space is not only allocated but allocated for the same object's memory boundary.
+Finally, the property \texttt{!Overlap} ensures that the two memory spaces pointed to by \texttt{dst} and \texttt{src} do not overlap.